-Students will be issued a Tyndale photo identification card from the registrar's office.
+Students will be issued a Tyndale photo identification card from the Office of the Registrar.
 The Tyndale library staff will then activate the barcode on the photo identification card to activate borrowing privileges.
 Auditing Students do not automatically have library borrowing privileges unless they pay a library fee at time of registration.

 Students who were enrolled in the immediately previous term but are not currently taking courses may pay $15 for a library membership to extend their borrowing privileges for four months.

-Full-time faculty must initially obtain a photo identification card from the registrar's office.
+Full-time faculty must initially obtain a photo identification card from the Office of the Registrar.
 The Tyndale library staff will activate the card for borrowing privileges.
 Adjunct faculty and part-time instructors will have the same library privileges as full-time faculty members with the exception of the loan policies outlined below.

 External members must purchase a library membership card with a barcode from the Tyndale library staff in order to activate borrowing privileges.
 The membership card is issued for either four months at $40 or one year at $100; or a reduced fee of $50.00 for alumni/ae.
 The replacement charge for lost/damaged/stolen cards is $3.00.
 Note: a valid photo I.D. that includes a current address is required when purchasing or renewing a membership card.
 Membership does not include remote access to online databases or ebooks due to licensing restrictions.

 ATLA Reciprocal Borrowing Program